mauriquev/mauriquev/README.md

 # Hey, I'm Mauricio 👋
-## I'm a recent DevOps Full Stack graduate with a passion for cloud technology
+## I'm a DevOps Engineer with a passion for cloud technology

 - 🔭 I’m looking to grow my skills with automation and microservices

-- 🌱 I love to learn and improve myself every day
+- 📚 I love to read, learn and improve myself every day

-- 👯 I’m looking to collaborate with other developers
+- 🤝 I’m looking to connect and collaborate with other developers

 ## Connect with me:
 [![linkedin-shield]][linkedin]